LuxuSam/PhysicalButton/extras/physicalbutton.md

   * This is where you put the name of your button to differentiate it in the list of buttons.
 * **GPIO**
   * This is the GPIO you connect your button to.
 The other cable has to be connected to a ground pin (Buttons are configured to use internal pulled-up resistors).
 You can only create one button per GPIO.
+* **Button Type**
+    * One Button may be used as a "shift"-Button.
+In this case an action can be executed depending on the value of the dedicated shift button.
 * **Mode**
   * Depending on your button setup or wiring you have to choose between the following two modes:
     * Normally Open (NO)